-Working adults need to overcome barriers to higher education all the time in order to return to school.
+Working adults need to overcome barriers to higher education all the time to return to school.

 But a simpler and more practical question might be, how do working adults go back to school?